vmware-archive/pop/docs/outline.rst

 Pop Docs Outline
 ================

-POP docs need to cover how to write and think in POP in a way that is consumabe, has many visuals and covers the basic concepts in an ingestoble, follow allong way.
+POP docs need to cover how to write and think in POP in a way that is consumabe, has many visuals and covers the basic concepts in an easy, follow along way.

 Quickstart
 ==========